zapier/email-reply-parser/README.md

-# Ported Email Replay Parser for Python
+# Email Reply Parser for Python

+## Summary

-Email Reply Parser is a port of GitHub's Email Reply Parser, making it easy to break an email into fragments.
+Email Reply Parser is a port of GitHub's Email Reply Parser library, making it easy to fragment email.

 ## Installation

-## Known Issues
+Using pip, use command:

+pip install email_reply_parser

-## Author
+## Usage

+To use email_reply_parser,

+from email_reply_parser import EmailReplyParser

+EmailReplyParser.read(text)

-## TODO
+## Tutorial

-- Post to Travis CI
-- Create Test Cases
-- Fix the issue